-And to really see artists in the nitty gritty of their workspaces, check out SF Open Studios, one of the largest open studios program in the U.S. Every year, on weekends from mid-October to mid-November, more than 800 emerging and established artists throughout the city fling open their doors to anyone who wants to come in to their workspaces.
+And to really see artists in the nitty gritty of their workspaces, check out SF Open Studios, one of the largest open studios program in the U.S. Every year, on weekends from mid-October to mid-November, hundreds of emerging and established artists throughout the city fling open their doors to anyone who wants to come in to their workspaces.
 You’ll see all forms of art: painting, printmaking, drawing, photography, glasswork, sculpture, and more.
 And it’s all free, plus the artists usually have snacks and drinks.

 2. Art is everywhere

 The San Francisco arts scene—always innovative and forward-thinking—is witnessing a resurgence with the reopening of the city and a return to in-person events, exhibitions, and shows.

 Home to world-class cultural institutions such as the San Francisco Museum of Modern Art and the Fine Arts Museums of San Francisco, the Bay Area always offers something new and inspiring.
 These and other museums abound throughout the city for interests ranging from cartoon art to art of the African Diaspora to Asian art.
 And here’s a bonus for art students watching their budgets: Many museums offer free monthly visit days and discounted admission.
 Museums also kick up the energy after hours with select nights offering free or reduced admission, DJs, beverages, food, and more!

 If you want more galleries, head over to the San Francisco design district to check out work from up-and-coming artists at the Minnesota Street Project, Southern Exposure, Project Artaud, CCA’s Wattis Institute for Contemporary Arts, and the Museum of Craft and Design.
 For a fun photo excursion, consider walking down the vertiginously twisty Vermont Street.
 (Wear comfy shoes!)